PeterCassell92/musicianmate-server/README.md

 ### Frontend

 The additional features in the Front End will include a LyricSheet Editor and a suitably elegant way to get to your versioned DAW, Audio Files etc from the SongListItem.

+### .env file

+For the Mongo Atlas integration to work you must generate a .env file to be read by dotenv.
+It must have the following properties:

+musicianmatemongoatlas_db_pw
+musicianmatemongoatlas_project_uri
+musicianmatemongoatlas_db_username
+musicianmatemongoatlas_app_name